developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration supports the following values:

-- When a value of ***Auto (Use 802.11d)*** is chosen, the *Country* to be used will be determined automatically.
+- When a value of ***Auto (Use 802.11d)*** is chosen, the *Country* to be used is determined automatically.

-- When any other value is chosen, the specified *Country* will be used.
+- When any other value is chosen, the specified *Country* is used.

 ### Wireless LAN Configuration - Hotspot State

 This Managed Configuration allows an Administrator using an EMM to configure the state of the *Hotspot Mode* of the WLAN adapter on a Zebra Android device.

-- If the value ***Off*** is chosen, then the *Hotspot Mode* will be turned OFF, preventing the device from sharing its Internet connection as a WLAN Hotspot.
+- If the value ***Off*** is chosen, then the *Hotspot Mode* is turned OFF, preventing the device from sharing its Internet connection as a WLAN Hotspot.
 Any other existing configuration related to *Hotspot Mode* will not be affected, allowing *Hotspot Mode* to be configured and tested, then turned OFF and back ON without having to reconfigure it.

-- If the value ***On*** is chosen, then the *Hotspot Mode* will be turned ON, allowing the device to share its Internet connection as a WLAN Hotspot, subject to appropriate configuration related to *Hotspot Mode*.
+- If the value ***On*** is chosen, then the *Hotspot Mode* is turned ON, allowing the device to share its Internet connection as a WLAN Hotspot, subject to appropriate configuration related to *Hotspot Mode*.

 ### Wireless LAN Configuration - Hotspot Options